 The rear input tray has width sliders to accommodate most common paper formats.

 The Canon PIXMA G1220 has terrible connectivity options.
 You can only print by plugging it into your computer via a USB-A to USB-B cable.
 Oddly, this cable isn't included with the printer.
 If you want to print wirelessly, check out its variant, the Canon PIXMA G3260.

 The Canon PIXMA G1220 is mediocre for family use, and it falls short when compared to many other supertank printers.
 Unlike the other supertank models we've tested, it has terrible connectivity options since you can't use it wirelessly or plugged directly into your router via an Ethernet cable.
-You can only connect to it with a USB cable, although it isn't included in the box.
+You can only connect to it with a USB cable, although, like the similar Canon PIXMA G1200, the cable isn't included in the box.
 It also doesn't have a scanner.
 Fortunately, it can yield an incredible number of both black and color pages, and its cost-per-print for photos is among the lowest we've tested.
 For other options, check out our recommendations for the best home printers, the best office printers, and the best printers with cheap ink.

 The Brother MFC-J995DW is better overall than the Canon PIXMA G1220, but the Canon may be a better option if you only intend to print.
 The Brother has a scanner, a much faster printing speed, better photo quality, and it offers wireless printing, while the Canon can only print via a USB cable plugged directly into your computer.
 However, the Canon yields many more pages and it costs less per print since it uses a supertank that holds a lot of ink.